oracle/terraform-provider-oci/website/docs/r/database_pluggable_databases_local_clone.html.markdown

 ---

 # oci_database_pluggable_databases_local_clone
 This resource provides the Pluggable Databases Local Clone resource in Oracle Cloud Infrastructure Database service.
-Although pluggable databases(PDB) belong to a container database(CDB), there is no change to the parent(CDB) as a result of this operation.
+Api doc link for the resource: https://docs.oracle.com/iaas/api/#/en/database/latest/PluggableDatabasesLocalClone

+Example terraform configs related to the resource : https://github.com/oracle/terraform-provider-oci/tree/master/examples/database

 **Deprecated.** Use [CreatePluggableDatabase](https://docs.cloud.oracle.com/iaas/api/#/en/database/latest/PluggableDatabase/CreatePluggableDatabase) for Pluggable Database LocalClone Operation.
 Clones and starts a pluggable database (PDB) in the same database (CDB) as the source PDB.
 The source PDB must be in the `READ_WRITE` openMode to perform the clone operation.